 Note: Settings cannot be applied to a multiviewer system while an upgrade is in progress.
 If the multiviewer does not reboot after 10 seconds or so, try clicking Apply settings again after a minute or two, until the multiviewer reboots.

-You will need to edit the XAdmin URL in your Web browser's address bar, in order to log on to the multiviewer again.
+If you have changed the multiviewer's IP address, you will need to edit the XAdmin URL in your Web browser's address bar in order to log on to the multiviewer again.

 Remote Control Using iControl